 TESC MPA Mission Statement: Our students, faculty and staff create learning communities to explore and implement socially just, democratic public service.
 We think critically and creatively; communicate effectively; work collaboratively; embrace diversity; we value fairness and equity; advocate powerfully on behalf of the public; and imagine new possibilities to accomplish positive change in our workplaces and in our communities.
+"Be the Change."

 Course Description & Learning Goals: To manage or not to manage,...is this the question?
 Perhaps it is better to ask how to manage, when to manage, who to manage, where to manage, what to manage, and why manage?
 Just like organs in the human body, organizations do not function in isolation.
-Similar to most humans, public and non-profit organizations need sustenance, security, movement/change, aspirations, awareness of their internal and external environments, and management.
+Similar to humans, public and non-profit organizations need sustenance, security, movement/change, aspirations, awareness of their internal and external environments, and management.
 It is both a calling and job for managers to recognize and manage the multiple facets of any organization; especially the human components.
 In this course each student will have the opportunity to study organization theory/ development/ behavior, and practice their studies with hands on application of their own unique management style.
-Each student will learn to assess situations for a ripe "management moment," recognize strengths and weaknesses of organizations with the know how to implement recommendations for moving forward through action plans, networking connections for collaborations across organizations, maintain an organization's solvency linked to its budget and mission, and develop the skills of active listening, public speaking, and professional writing.
+Each student will learn to assess situations for a ripe "management moment" by recognizing the strengths and weaknesses of organizations with the know how to implement recommendations for moving forward through action plans and develop the skills of active listening, public speaking, and professional writing.